felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 {{< figure src="/img/how-hold-a-book-1.jpg" position="center" caption="" >}}

-As you can see, one hand holds the book, and the other holds the highlighter.
-I have already described in [Idea
+As you can see, one hand holds the book and the other holds the highlighter.
+I've already described in [Idea
 #8](#idea-8-use-the-body-of-your-highlighter-as-a-visual-aid)
 how to use your highlighter as a visual aid.
-Personally, I really like leaving my index between the front and back cover, because it creates a nice support without being in my eyes' way.
-Whenever I need to make a highlight, I hold the highlighter cap with my mouth, that way I can keep a steady grip.
+Personally, I really like leaving my index finger between the front and back cover, because it creates a nice support without being in my eyes' way.
+I hold the highlighter cap with my mouth whenever I need to make a highlight, that way I can keep a steady grip.
 When you reach the end of the page, simply switch hands!

 {{< figure src="/img/how-hold-a-book-2.jpg" position="center" caption="" >}}

 ## Idea 10: Use creative highlighting to make note-taking easy

-When we highlight in a book, we highlight for our future self who will turn these highlights into written notes.
+When we highlight in a book, we highlight for our future self who'll turn these highlights into written notes.
 Our goal is to make that future self's job as easy as possible.

-Most of the time, there isn't a lot of thought that goes into highlighting -- that's a good thing!
+Most of the time, there isn't a lot of thought put into highlighting -- that's a good thing!
 If you find a sentence that you love, just highlight it.
 Easy peasy.
 But what if the useful information is split across different sentences?
 What if by switching